amongfiish/LeoEngine/docs/source/index.rst

 Leo Engine documentation
 ========================

 Welcome to the Leo Engine documentation.
 This site, as well as the software that it is documenting, are currently in development.
+Please excuse any rough or incomplete pages.

+Get started with :doc:`setup`.
+Then, take a look at :doc:`quickstart`.

 .. toctree::
    :maxdepth: 2